Hosting Your Own IGV-Web

 Mother,CEPH,gcs,alignment,gs://genomics-public-data/platinum-genomes/bam/NA12892_S1.bam,gs://genomics-public-data/platinum-genomes/bam/NA12892_S1.bam.bai,NA12892

-IGV-Web uses igv.js, a JavasScript client.
+IGV-Web uses igv.js, a JavaScript client.
 To host your own track data, note that the hosting server must support CORS access and Range requests.
-See https://github.com/igvteam/igv.js/wiki/Data-Server-Requirements for more details.
+See the igv.js documentation for more details.